BLUEPRINT: Blue-dominant Lyman-$\alpha$ emission as evidence of gas inflow in ultra-low-mass galaxies at z = 3: Methods and analysis

 \subsection{Emission line diagnostics}

-For the primary galaxy, strong emission lines such as \hb $\lambda 4861$, \oiii $\lambda 4959, 5007$ doublet and \ha $\lambda 6563$ are robustly detected at S/N $> 5$ in G235M F170LP filter configuration.
+For the primary galaxy, strong emission lines such as \hb $\lambda 4861$, the \oiii $\lambda 4959, 5007$ doublet, and \ha $\lambda 6563$ are robustly detected at S/N $> 5$ in G235M F170LP filter configuration.
 In addition, \oii $\lambda 3728$ is detected in G140M F070LP filter.
-We adopt emission-line flux measurements from the publicly available JADES NIRSpec DR4 emission-line catalogue \citep{Curtis25, Scholtz25}.
-Due to the absence of temperature-dependant auroral emission lines such as \oiii $\lambda 4363$, we are unable to directly constrain the gas-phase metallicity.
-We therefore instead employ strong-line metallicity diagnostics.
-Following \cite{Sanders24}, we use empirical calibrations based on the O3 $\equiv$ \oiii\ 5007/\hb\ line ratios, in which the gas-phase metallicity is parameterised as a polynomial function of these strong-line ratios.
-To account for the intrinsic double-valued nature of the O3 diagnostic, we additionally verify the solution using the single-valued O32 calibration.
-Both diagnostics consistently yield a gas-phase metallicity of 12 + log(O/H) $\sim$ 8.17.
+We adopted emission-line flux measurements from the publicly available JADES NIRSpec DR4 emission-line catalogue \citep{Curtis25, Scholtz25}.
+Due to the absence of temperature-dependent auroral emission lines such as \oiii $\lambda 4363$, we are unable to directly constrain the gas-phase metallicity.
+We therefore instead employed strong-line metallicity diagnostics.
+Following \cite{Sanders24}, we used empirical calibrations based on the O3 $\equiv$ \oiii\ 5007/\hb\ line ratios, in which the gas-phase metallicity is parameterised as a polynomial function of these strong-line ratios.
+To account for the intrinsic double-valued nature of the O3 diagnostic, we additionally verified the solution using the single-valued O32 calibration.
+Both diagnostics consistently yield a gas-phase metallicity of 12 + log(O/H) $= 8.17 \pm 0.51$, where the uncertainty includes both emission-line flux uncertainties and intrinsic calibration scatter.

-Additionally, we utilise the prism spectrum of the companion galaxy to obtain line fluxes by fitting Gaussian profiles.
-The \ha\ based SFR is listed in Table \ref{tab:SED}.
+Additionally, we utilised the prism spectrum of the companion galaxy to obtain line fluxes by fitting Gaussian profiles.
 Due to the faintness of the source, only H$\alpha$ and [O\,\textsc{iii}]~$\lambda5007$ emission lines are robustly detected, while H$\beta$ is not directly resolved.
-We therefore infer the H$\beta$ flux assuming a standard Case~B recombination Balmer decrement (\ha/\hb = 2.86).
-Using the inferred \oiii/\hb\ ratio, we compute the O3 index and apply the same metallicity calibration as adopted for the primary galaxy.
+We therefore inferred the H$\beta$ flux assuming a standard Case~B recombination Balmer decrement (\ha/\hb = 2.86).
+Using the inferred \oiii/\hb\ ratio, we computed the O3 index and applied the same metallicity calibration as adopted for the primary galaxy.
 The O3 diagnostic yields two degenerate metallicity solutions.
 Given the ultra-low stellar mass derived from SED fitting, the high-metallicity solution is unlikely in the context of the galaxy mass--metallicity relation.
-We therefore adopt the low-metallicity branch, corresponding to $12+\log({\rm O/H}) \approx 7.16$.
+We therefore adopted the low-metallicity branch, corresponding to $12+\log({\rm O/H}) = 7.16 \pm 0.38$.